samee/oalex/testdata/README.txt

     failure of user languages using appropriate examples.

-The first kind, on which `oalex` is expected to fail, has comments of the form "Expected syntax error:".
+The first kind, on which `oalex` is expected to fail, has comments of the form "expected-error:".
 That directive is used by oalex_main_test.py.